Transfer-Entropy-Regularized Markov Decision Processes: Preliminaries

 A number of sufficient conditions for the convergence of the BCD algorithm are known in the literature (e.g., \cite{bertsekas2016nonlinear, grippo2000convergence, tseng2001convergence} and references therein).
 For instance, if $f$ is pseudoconvex and has compact level sets, then every limit point of the sequence $\{x^{(k)}\}$ generated by the BCD algorithm is a global minimizer of $f$ \cite[Proposition 6]{grippo2000convergence}.
 This result can be applied to show the global convergence of the Arimoto-Blahut algorithm \eqref{eqarimotoblahut}, simply by noticing that the objective function in \eqref{eqrdprob} can be written as a convex function of $\nu$ and $q$ as

 and that \eqref{eqarimotoblahut} is equivalent to the BCD update rule \eqref{eqbcd}.
-In the absence of the convexity assumption on $f$, it is typically required that each coordinate-wise minimization is \emph{uniquely} attained in order to guarantee that every limit point of the BCD algorithm is a stationary point \cite[Proposition 2.7.1]{bertsekas2016nonlinear}.
-The counterexample by Powell \cite{powell1973search} with $N=3$ shows that the uniqueness of the coordinate-wise minimizer is a strict requirement in general.
-Unfortunately, the generalized version of the Arimoto-Blahut algorithm presented in this paper for the TERMDP is a BCD algorithm applied to a nonconvex objective function, where the uniqueness of the coordinate-wise minimizer cannot be guaranteed.
-Thus, none of the above results are applicable to prove its convergence.
+In the absence of the convexity assumption on $f$, it is typically required that each coordinate-wise minimization is \emph{uniquely}\footnote{The counterexample by Powell \cite{powell1973search} with $N=3$ shows that the lack of uniqueness of the coordinate-wise minimizer can result in a BCD algorithm with a limit point which is not a stationary point.} attained in order to guarantee that every limit point of the BCD algorithm is a stationary point \cite[Proposition 2.7.1]{bertsekas2016nonlinear}.
+Unfortunately, the generalized Arimoto-Blahut algorithm we introduce in this paper for the TERMDP is a BCD algorithm applied to a nonconvex objective function, and the uniqueness of the coordinate-wise minimizer cannot be assumed.
+Thus, none of the above results are applicable to prove the convergence.
 Fortunately, the requirement of the uniqueness of the coordinate-wise minimizer can be relaxed when $N=2$ (two-block BCD algorithms).
-Here, we reproduce this result, which is due to \cite[Corollary 2]{grippo2000convergence} and \cite[Theorem 4.2 (c)]{tseng2001convergence}. \begin{lem} Consider the problem \eqref{eqbcdprob} with $N=2$, and suppose that the sequence $\{x^{(k)}\}$ generated by the two-block BCD algorithm \eqref{eqbcd} has limit points.
+The following result is due to \cite[Corollary 2]{grippo2000convergence} and \cite[Theorem 4.2 (c)]{tseng2001convergence}. \begin{lem} Consider the problem \eqref{eqbcdprob} with $N=2$, and suppose that the sequence $\{x^{(k)}\}$ generated by the two-block BCD algorithm \eqref{eqbcd} has limit points.
 Then, every limit point $x^*$ of $\{x^{(k)}\}$ is a stationary point of the problem \eqref{eqbcdprob}. \end{lem}